HKUSTGZ-ML4Health-Lab/ATLAS/DATASETS.md

 - Cross-Regional Single-Disease Generalization Set: N=612, non-interactive, candidate-constrained cross-guideline evaluation.

 Inference does not read evaluation references.
+Public evaluation inputs are released separately from the private reference and hidden-state assets used by the frozen offline evaluator.
-Gold/reference data first enter the workflow in the frozen offline evaluator.
-The complete archived records are listed in `DATA_APPENDIX/DATA_APPENDIX_MANIFEST.json`.
+The public dataset artifacts are listed in `DATA_APPENDIX/DATA_APPENDIX_MANIFEST.json`.